aflaag/pokemon-icat/README.md

 ## Known issues

+- Multiple images return an error while downloading because they do not exist
-- last DLC pokemons don't get downloaded (change the csv when this is fixed)
+- Last DLC pokemons don't get downloaded (change the csv when this is fixed)
 - Image `678.png` doesn't get downloaded

 ## would-like-to-do list

 - AUR package (very requested)
-- Nix package
+- Nix package (WIP)
 - rename the other images to include every available sprite
     - do they contain regional forms?

 ## Development

 Check out [development.md](development.md)